It is no coincidence that the same gesture represents Giving and Receiving….

 I am thankful for religion as a first step towards opening to the diving….and as I continued my path away from religion and into my own sovereign power and connection to spirit, I naturally began experiencing huge “awakening” experiences on my journey.
 These have been a combination of personal ceremonial work, group work, experiential healing and dedication to personal practices.

 Since 2018, I have began to embrace, and no longer hide my clairvoyant, intuitive, and clairsentient empath abilities, which I now also weaves into my work with clients, when it is appropriate.

-Speaking and Writing Manifestation Practices
+Chapter 5: Speaking & Writing Manifestation Practices

 As part of my personal alchemy practice, I use daily written and spoken manifestation exercises.
 As the frequencies of our planet continue to rise, more and more sensitive humans will inevitably begin to feel their emotions even more strongly.
 We must learn to be the master of our our vibration, and frequency—which ultimately means mastering our emotions.

 I believe all of life is a mirror-and true freedom and sovereignty is taking 100% responsibility for creating our own inner world in order to manifest the life we want.
 I am passionate about assisting others along a path that I have personally walked, and wish to continue to be a bridge for others—providing a path/guide to breaking free from confining and disempowering structures in your inner and outer life.